yamotech/activerecord-dbt/README.md

           - 2
           quote: false
   - name: posts_tags
-    description: Write a logical_name of the 'posts_tags' table.
+    description: Write the logical_name of the 'posts_tags' table in 'dummy_project'.
     data_tests:
     - dbt_utils.unique_combination_of_columns:
         combination_of_columns: